|New England Maple Syrup|

-Vermont, the USA's largest maple syrup-producing state, makes 1.32 million gallons (5 million liters) of syrup each year, about 40% of all the maple syrup produced in the USA.
-New Hampshire is next, and after that Massachusetts.
-New York, Pennsylvania, several Midwest states and Canadian provinces are also substantial producers of maple syrup.
+Vermont, the USA's largest maple syrup-producing state, makes nearly 2 million gallons (7.6 million liters) of syrup each year, about 40% of all the maple syrup produced in the USA (4.3 million gallons).
+New York is next, and after that Maine.
+Michigan, New Hampshire, Pennsylvania, and several Canadian provinces (especially Québec) are also substantial producers of maple syrup.
 All in all, US maple syrup is a $500 million industry.

 Grade A Maple Syrup

-Traditional state grading systems with terms such as Grade A Light Amber, Medium Amber, Dark Amber and Grade B, are being replaced by an international standard created by the International Maple Syrup Institute.
+Traditional state grading systems with terms such as Grade A Light Amber, Medium Amber, Dark Amber and Grade B, have been replaced by an international standard created by the International Maple Syrup Institute.